Emilianopp/TEARS/README.md

 tar xvzf saved_user_summary.tar.gz
 ```

+`tar xvzf data.tar.gz` contains all original data, which can be redownloaded using the instructions provided in [data](data/README.md), but we include here for convinience.

+`tar xvzf data_preprocessed.tar.gz` contains all relevant processed data that is needed to run the code.

+`saved_user_summary.tar.gz` contains all LLaMA and GPT user summaries, as well as augmented summaries used to evaluate large-scope and fine-grained controllability.

 ## Execution
 We provide an example execution command below, but note other examples given in `/execute`